Be earning £100,000 doing what you love … 100 days from now!

 The Plus Pack retails for £249.95.
 But order direct from the author, and you’ll get £100 off!*

-Order from this page, and your Plus Pack will cost just £149.95, a £100 discount from RRP.
+Order from this page, and your Plus Pack is just £149.95, a £100 discount from RRP.
 How can I do this?
-Because bookstores demand a 55% cut of the retail price for the Plus Pack bundle, and that’s without taking printing and distribution costs into account.
-Selling it direct from this page lets me pass the savings to you.
+Because bookstores demand a 55% cut of the retail price to stock the Plus Pack bundle, and that’s without taking printing and distribution costs into account.
+Selling direct from this page lets me pass the savings on to you.

-Buy direct from the link right below, and the Plus Pack will cost you just £149.95.
+Buy direct from the link below, and the 100 Days Plus Pack—including the workbook, journal, primer, ten wallcharts, and three crib sheets—will cost you just £149.95.
 (With FREE shipping if you’re in the UK.)
 So . . .

-Just click the secure link and order your Plus Pack now.
+Just click the link and order your Plus Pack now.

-Your 100 Days Plus Pack will be securely packaged and shipped, needing a signature on delivery.
-Once dispatched, I’ll email you a Tracking Number so you can see how soon you’ll be on your way to earning a six-figure income.
+Credit card payments are secured by PayPal (you don’t need a PayPal account, just your card) and shipping is FREE in the UK.
+(Other parts of the world, just ask!)
+Your 100 Days Plus Pack will be personally signed and safely packaged, needing a signature on delivery.
+Once dispatched, I’ll email you a Tracking Number so you can see how soon you’ll be earning six figures.
 Thanks!